AdamWilsonLab/emma_docker/README.md

 # HPC
 To use this container in an HPC environment like UB's CCR, you need to use singularity (a wrapper for docker that keeps things secure in a networked environment).

-## Singularity on UB's HPC
+## Apptainer (Singularity) on UB's HPC

-If you don't set these temp/cache folders you're likely to run out of space because the home directory doesn't have much room.
+Use this method to run the container on the UB HPC.
+Before building the container, you will need to set some temp/cache folders or the build will fail because the home directory doesn't have much room.

-First log into a compute node.
+First, log into a compute node.
 For example:

 ```
+ssh vortex.ccr.buffalo.edu
 salloc --cluster=faculty --qos=adamw --partition=adamw  --job-name "InteractiveJob" --nodes=1 --ntasks=2 --mem=5G -C INTEL --time=05:20:00
 ```

+Then set the following environment variables, create a few directories, and then build the container.

 ```
 # define groupname for paths